datawire/ambassador-docs/docs/cloud/latest/deployment-previews/quick-start.md

 Deployment previews are a clean, simple mechanism to easily provide access to a development version of a service while it is still a pull request, _before_ merging the new code.
-This reduces development time by making it significantly faster to iterate on new features or
-bugfixes: rather than needing to manually coordinate deployments to staging or test environments, deployment previews can handle as many development streams as you need for you.
+This reduces development time by making it significantly faster to iterate on new features or bugfixes.
+This means you no longer need to manually coordinate deployments to staging or test environments, deployment previews can handle as many development streams as you need for you.

-Note that this is a licensed feature.
+<Alert severity="info"> The deployment previews are a licensed feature in Ambassador Cloud.
+For more information, refer to <a href="../../../../../editions/">Ambassador Labs' various service plans.</a> </Alert>

 ## Setup